Table of contents

 Back in 1621, lobsters were so plentiful that you could grab them by the hand straight out of the ocean at low tide.
 Today, lobster might not be a food associated with a traditional Thanksgiving menu, but it should be!
 This year, bring back the New England tradition of lobster and fresh seafood on your table for a truly authentic Thanksgiving meal.

 Lobster for the First New England Thanksgiving

-Today’s modern day Thanksgiving menu is very different.
-Historians tell us that Turkey was not on the menu, rather it was wildfowl and venison (deer) and seafood.
-Fresh seafood consisted of mussels harvested from the rocks off the shores, and lobster, clams and oysters!
+Today’s modern Thanksgiving menu is very different.
+Historians tell us that turkey was not confirmed to have been on the menu.
+Rather, it was wildfowl, venison, and seafood.
+Fresh seafood consisted of lobster, clams, oysters, and mussels harvested from rocks off the shores.

 Those poor pilgrims.
 Cold and starving in a brave new world.
 Facing all kinds of peril in a foreign land.
 Thank goodness for their charitable new friends, the Wampanoag Indians, who saw fit to share their bounty with these newcomers.
 There was, indeed, much to be thankful for.

 Alas, how fortunate that, a few miles away, just below the water’s surface, lay scores upon scores of noble lobster ready to provide a veritable feast!

 Edward Winslow, a three time governor of Plymouth Bay Colonies, details the bounty of what would become Massachusetts:

 Our bay is full of lobsters all the summer and affordeth variety of other fish; in September we can take a hogshead of eels in a night with small labor, and can dig them out of their beds all the winter.
 We have mussels… at our doors.
 Oysters we have none near, but we can have them brought by the Indians…